9. Exploring relationships between variables

 if axes_eq: plt.axis("equal")

 9.1.1.1.
-Perfect linear correlation#
+Perfect linear correlation

-The aforementioned properties imply that \(r(\boldsymbol{x}, \boldsymbol{y})=-1\) if and only if \(\boldsymbol{y}=a\boldsymbol{x}+b\) for some \(a<0\) and any \(b\) (reaches the minimum when variables are decreasing linear functions of one another).
+The aforementioned properties imply that \(r(\boldsymbol{x}, \boldsymbol{y})=-1\) if and only if \(\boldsymbol{y}=a\boldsymbol{x}+b\) for some \(a<0\) and any \(b\) (reaches the minimum when variables are decreasing affine functions of one another).
 Furthermore, a variable is trivially perfectly correlated with itself, \(r(\boldsymbol{x}, \boldsymbol{x})=1\).
-Consequently, we get perfect linear correlation (-1 or 1) when one variable is a scaled and shifted version (linear function) of the other variable; see Figure 9.1.
+Consequently, we get perfect linear correlation (-1 or 1) when one variable is a scaled and shifted version of the other variable; see Figure 9.1.

 x = np.random.rand(100)